Solving Rearrangement Puzzles using Path Defragmentation in Factored State Spaces: Factored State Space

 \section{Factored State Space}

-Our goal is to solve manipulation planning problems which require solutions through the combined state space of $X_R \times X$, where $X_R$ is the robots state space and $X$ the state space of the manipulatable objects.
+Our goal is to solve manipulation planning problems that require solutions through the combined state space of $X_R \times X$, where $X_R$ is the robot's state space and $X$ is the state space of the manipulatable objects.
 We decompose this problem by projecting this state space $X_R \times X \rightarrow X$ removing the robot state space.
-To account for the robot capabilities, we manually define instead a factored decomposition of $X$ as $X=\{F_{1}, ... ,F_{M}\}$ as shown in \mf{fig:fragmentstatespace}, whereby $F_i \subseteq \{1,\ldots,n\}$, and every index occurs in all factors exactly once, with $n$ being the number of dimensions of $X$, i.e., a factor represents those indices of joints, which are \emph{simultaneously manipulatable} by the robot. \paragraph{Example} For a one-arm manipulator arm, a door with a single revolute joint, would have $|F_{\text{door}}| = 1$, while a moveable planar disc would have $|F_{\text{disc}}| = 2$.
+To account for the robot capabilities, we manually define instead a factored decomposition of $X$ as $X= F_{1} \times F_{2} \times \ldots \times F_{N} $ as shown in \mf{fig:fragmentstatespace}, where a factor represents a subspace of $X$ containing joints, which are \emph{simultaneously manipulatable} by the robot.
+For convenience, we also define the operation \textit{$k$ in $F_i$} as returning the indices of the joints in $F_i$, and the operation $|F_i|$ as the number of joints. \paragraph{Example} For a one-arm manipulator arm, a door with a single revolute joint (depicted as $F_{2}$ in red in \mf{fig:fragmentstatespace}), would have $|F_{door}|$ = 1, while a movable planar disc would have $|F_{disc}|$ = 2 (shown as $F_{1}$ in green in \mf{fig:fragmentstatespace}).

 The purpose of the factors is to ensure that at most $k$ objects move at the same time given $k$ available manipulator arms.
 This constraint is an implicit way to define \emph{action skeletons}~\cite{Hartmann2021TRO}, i.e., as a sequence of alternating factor-paths, which can then be executed individually by executing pick-place actions with the robot.

 To plan in factored state spaces requires the implementation of three functionalities which are crucial for planning: interpolation, goal constraint, and cost.